jasky1640/AI-Related/W2/W2_Jiaqi Yang.md

 > 8. Explain why it is a good heuristic to choose the variable that is most constrained but the value that is least constraining in a CSP search.

+###### Most Constrained Variable

+First of all, it is a good heuristic to choose the variable that is most constrained in a CSP search.
+By following this principle, we will always choose the node with most edges in the graph.
+This fits the philosophy of Degree Heuristic, which choose variable that most constrains others and therefore lead to maximum reduction in tree size.
+Since we need to work with the most constrained node soon or later, it will be most beneficial to fail as early as possible, instead of failing when most of the variables have been assigned with a values, a situation that will lead to massive backtracks.

+###### Least Constraining Value

+Then, it is a good heuristic to choose the value that is least constraining in a CSP search.
+By following this principle, we will always choose the one that rules out the fewest values in the remaining variables and therefore leave maximal flexibility for a solution.
+Since we have a pool of available values for each variable, by choosing the least constraining value, we will leave the most available values for other neighbor variables and most likely avoid the future assignments from being assigned with conflicting values against the constraints.

+Therefore, a good heuristic is to choose the variable that is most constrained but the value that is least constraining in a CSP search.

 ------